 - 5 sizing options, from XS to XL- able to fit anywhere from a 26” to 39” waist

 - Weight ranging from 310 grams (XS) to 385 grams (XL)

 - DoubleBack HD buckles on waist and legs

 - 4 gear loops (2 rigid + 2 flexible)

 - Rear loop for haul rope

 The FuseFrame technology gives this harness incredible weight distribution which eliminates uncomfortable pressure points.
 The thermos-formed padding also contributes to the incredible comfort of the Aquila.
 Whether you’re in an XS or an XL, this harness won’t cause pinch or chafing.

-Being a high end harness you can expect that the Aquila will last for many seasons of use.
+Being a high-end harness you can expect that the Aquila will last for many seasons of use.
 The harness is super easy to clean and is resistant to abrasion/scuffing.
-The use of the Dyneema reinforced tie points further help to keep this model looking great for a long time.
+The use of the Dyneema reinforced tie points further helps to keep this model looking great for a long time.